barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-traveller.markdown

 system: traveller
 topic: mechanics
 excerpt: |
-    [glo:traveller] uses a `2d6` dice system where characters add their relevant characteristic and skill levels, with various possible target numbers and situational modifiers.
+    Traveller uses a `2d6` dice system where characters add their relevant characteristic and skill levels, with various possible target numbers and situational modifiers.
 It also has a notion of "task chains", where one roll gives a bonus or a penalty to